echonemanja/SIRT2i_Predictor/README.md

 Then run:
 	`streamlit run ./SIRT2i_Predictor.py`

-SIRT2i_Predictor is now previewed in your default web browser.
+SIRT2i_Predictor is then previewed in your default web browser.

 Results of predictions are written to the ./results folder.